Sean-Jay-M/DublinBikes/README.md

 *To view the figures, view the Documentation Directory*

+*Jupyter notebook for Machine Learning is not included*

 2.1 Application architecture
 The application consists of three main components, which are Scrapers, Flask and Machine Learning.